trdischat/grouproll/README.md

 ## License

-This Foundry VTT module, written by trdischat with major assistance from Atropos, ayan, and KaKaRoTo, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This Foundry VTT module, written by trdischat with major assistance from Atropos, ayan, KaKaRoTo, and cs96and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 # Appendix: Why Average Normal Rolls?